What to know about Tuesday’s primaries in California, New Jersey, Montana

 But every state, no matter the size, gets two senators.
 And unlike House members, who face election every two years, Senate members occupy their seats for a period of six years.

-That makes the shakeup in Montana’s Senate race one to watch.
+That makes the shake-up in Montana’s Senate race one to watch.
 The incumbent, Steve Daines, first won his seat in 2014, flipping it from Democratic control.

 But days before the March deadline to appear on the primary ballot, Daines suddenly pulled out.
 Experts have speculated that the move was designed to clear the field for a Trump-endorsed Republican, Kurt Alme, who formerly served as a US attorney.